srinathd16/android-poseEstimation/README.md

      set(pathToOpenCv /OpenCVpath/)

 * How to use the app
   * Install the app.
+Tapping on the screen multiple times displays a Cube.
-For the cube to be displayed, tap on the screen multiple times to  trigger the onTouch functionionality of the activity screen which calls the onPose function.
+    * Multiple taps on the screen trigger the onTouch functionionality of the activity screen which further calls the onPose function.

 * Implementation Technologies
   * Java, OpenCV